FACN8/mc-promise-me-this/README.md

 Read [MDN's docs on Promises]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#Creating_a_Promise) to see how they are written.

 ## Challenge One
-In `challenge.js` you will find code to make an api call using the http module.
+In `challenge.js` you will find code to make an api call using the axios module.
 Your challenge is to refactor this code into a new Promise.

 Call your function from your terminal by typing:
 ```bash